Scrum-Waves/Smart-Way/README.md

 # Smart-Way

-Projet UI/UX Flutter.

 ## Projet UI_UX

-This project is an academic work for fo the subject UI/UX.
+This is the Flutter's source code for UI/UX project.
+Which is an academic work for fo the subject UI/UX.

 # Figma :
 https://www.figma.com/file/u1wcE3UCJWeLElbBiHH2b8/Projet-UI%2FUX?type=design&node-id=5%3A466&mode=design&t=Efli4kvJv0dTeE2a-1